Automatic Song Aesthetics Evaluation Challenge

 Evaluation

-Each track will use correlation-based metrics:
+Each track will use correlation-based metrics as follows:

 Timeline